 RLF grants provide funding for a grant recipient to capitalize a revolving loan fund from which to provide loans and subgrants to carry out cleanup activities at brownfield sites.
-An individual applicant, who does not have an active Brownfields RLF Grant, can apply for up to \$1,000,000.
+An individual applicant can apply for up to \$1,000,000.
 Funds may be used to clean up sites contaminated with petroleum and/or hazardous substances.
 Sites where hazardous substances and petroleum contamination are distinguishable must meet eligibility requirements for both types of funding.
 If the petroleum and hazardous substances are not easily distinguishable, the site must meet eligibility requirements for the predominant contaminant.
-Sites eligible for hazardous substance funding are those properties with the presence of hazardous substances, pollutants, contaminants, sites that are contaminated with controlled substances or that are mine-scarred lands.
+Sites eligible for hazardous substance funding are those properties with the presence of hazardous substances, pollutants, contaminants and sites that are contaminated with controlled substances or that are mine-scarred lands.

 The proposal must indicate the dollar amount of funding requested for each type of contamination.
 The performance period is five years for RLF grants.
-For a complete list of grant and programmatic requirements refer to Section VI.
+For a list of certain grant and programmatic requirements refer to Section VI.
 For more information on brownfield sites eligible for cleanup under RLF grants please refer to Appendix 1.